-\cite{Sha2018} and \cite{Win2018} analysed the association of LDGRFs with soft-X-ray flares, CMEs and near-Earth Solar Energetic Particle (SEP) events and concluded that their most likely origin is back-precipitation after acceleration at a CME-driven shock.
-This scenario is also supported by analysis of type II radio burst data \citep{Gop2018} and by the energy released from magnetic reconnection in flaring active regions \citep{Kah2018}.
-On the other hand, a study of a variety of electromagnetic emissions for a specific event has concluded that reacceleration of particles trapped on closed coronal loops is the most likely explanation for the observed $\gamma$-ray signatures \citep{Gre2018}.
-Work by \cite{Kong_2019} has shown that acceleration of protons to sufficient energies to produce $\gamma$-rays is possible at the flanks of the shock, in close proximity to the solar surface due to interactions with streamers in the corona.
-This mechanism may favour time-extended $\gamma$-ray production via particle trapping in the closed coronal loops associated with streamers.
+\cite{Sha2018} and \cite{Win2018} analysed the association of LDGRFs with soft-X-ray flares, CMEs and near-Earth solar energetic particle (SEP) events and concluded that their most likely origin is back-precipitation after acceleration at a CME-driven shock. {We refer to this in the following as the CME shock scenario.} \cite{Jin_2018} studied the 2014-Sep-01 behind-the-limb LDGRF event, performing a detailed analysis of the CME-driven shock up to the time when it reached $\sim 10$ R$_\odot$, focussing on the evolution of its parameters and magnetic connectivity.
+They find that the compression ratio of their simulated shock displays a similar evolution to the observed $\gamma$ ray profile for the first $\sim 20$ minutes of the event.
+On the other hand, a study of a variety of electromagnetic emissions for the same event led \cite{Gre2018} to favour gamma ray production via flare-accelerated protons that remain trapped in large flare loops, explaining the first $\sim 20$ minutes of the Fermi and hard X-ray observations.

+It has been established that flare acceleration over long timescales is not the source mechanism of LDGRFs.
+For instance, \cite{Kah2018} used observations of the reconnection rates of flare ribbons and determined that the reconnection episodes do not take place long enough to explain the time-extended $\gamma$ ray emission. \cite{Kle2018} have shown that typical signatures of flare acceleration are not present over long durations in these events.